Travlars/120-hour-epic-sax-marathon/recursion.markdown

 ~~~
 </exercise>

-To get a better grasp on what `sum` does, let's see how it's evaluated.
+To get a better grasp on what `sum` does, let's see how it is evaluated.

 ~~~ {.clojure}
     (sum '(1 2 3 4))